 I'm Adam Lewis

-👋 Hi, I'm a PhD Data Scientist currently at Quansight where I perform a wide range of data science tasks to meet our clients' needs.
+👋 Hi, I'm a PhD Data Scientist currently at OpenTeams (formerly at Quansight) where I perform a wide range of data science tasks to meet our clients' needs.
 I've created algorithms enabling targeted advertising based on 50+ TB of geospatial data.
 I've created training material demonstrating Dask, DaskML, and distributed hyperparameter tuning on out of memory datasets.
 I've also created an optical character recognition pipeline reducing manual entry of business data by 70%.

 🎓 Before I joined Quansight, I got my PhD at The University of Texas at Austin where I analyzed terabytes of multimodal imaging data taken from an industrial 3D printing process using Python and Java to detect in-situ defects via aggregation, registration, and visualization.